-The only way to ensure your home or business is free of a water leak — and the extensive property damage caused by water leaks — is to contact an reliable restoration company.
-Maven Construction Group is available 24/7 for water damage prevention services throughout North Central Florida.
-Our leak detection services are second to none, and we have the knowledge, tools, and licensing required to properly detect and fix water leaks.
+To detect any present water leaks and mitigate water leak damage, contact our restoration company.
+Maven Construction Group is available around the clock for water restoration services throughout the North Central Florida area.
+Our leak detection services are second to none, our team has the appropriate experience, tools and licensing required to expertly detect and repair water leaks.

-As appliances age, the seals around water connectors and doors can wear out and/or break.
+As appliances age, the seals around water connectors and doors begin to age and are subject to malfunction.
 Condensation on or around the appliance may mean you have a broken seal.

 The inconvenience of a clogged drain will sometimes lead to the bigger issue of a clogged line.
 A clogged line may cause overflowing or even burst pipes.

-Rust and other types of corrosion may begin to eat away at your pipes as the plumbing ages.
-Discolored or warped pipes are leading candidates for an eventual water leak and need to be checked by a plumber as soon as possible.
+Rust, stress cracks and other types of corrosion may begin to eat away at your pipes as the plumbing ages.
+Discolored or warped pipes are leading candidates for a future water leak and need to be checked by a plumber as soon as possible.

 Excessive and/or uneven water pressure can strain pipes, putting them at risk for breaking and leaking.
 Most are built to withstand only a specific amount of water pressure.

-Water line connectors may become loose over time with wear and use of the appliance, such as a washing machine in the spin cycle.
-A connector leak will likely have water run directly from the supply line or puddle around the appliance.
+Water line connectors may become loose over time with wear and use of the appliance.
+A connector leak will likely have water run directly from the supply line or puddle around the washing machine, dishwasher, etc.

-Extreme temperature changes can force pipes to expand and contract, leading to cracks and leaks.
+Extreme temperature changes force pipes to expand and contract, leading to cracks and leaks.

-Contrary to popular belief, it’s rare to have a loss of water pressure even if there is a water supply line leak.
-A stream of water is the obvious sign, but a hissing, whooshing, banging or thumping sound may also mean there is a water leak in a pipe.
+A stream of water is the obvious sign of a leak, but a hissing, whooshing, banging or thumping sound may also mean there is a water leak in a pipe.
 When considering how to fix a leaking water supply line, keep in mind the pipe material, age, and whether the line has had a previous repair.

 Regardless of faucet type, washers and gaskets frequently wear out from use and cause leaks.
 Compression faucets often need new seat washers, whereas ball-type faucets contain many parts, making finding the worn part more tedious.

 Re-tightening the shower head or applying pipe tape around the pipe stem can sometimes fix a leak.
 In bathtubs, aged rubber washers inside the faucet assembly will dry out and leak.
 If the tub faucet still leaks after replacing the washers, the entire assembly may need to be replaced.
-A faulty drain seal may also cause a leak.
-However, a drain leak may be caused by the plumbing below the drain itself.
+A drain leak may be caused by a faulty drain seal or the plumbing below the drain itself.

 A toilet leak may be more subtle than other water leaks around the house.
 If you suspect your toilet is leaking, drop a dye tablet or 10 drops of food coloring in the toilet tank and wait for 10–15 minutes (don’t flush!).
 If you see colored water in the bowl, you have a leak.

-Many homes in North Central Florida use automatic lawn and sprinkler systems.
-Unfortunately, many of these systems are underground, making it harder to detect a leak.
+Many homes in North Central Florida use automatic lawn sprinkler systems.
+Unfortunately, many of these systems are underground, making it difficult to detect a leak.
 If you find soft spots on the lawn and/or around the sprinkler system, it’s usually an indication of a leak.
-Also, if you can hear water running but the system is turned off, there could be a leak.
+Also, if you hear water running but the system is turned off, there could be a leak.

 Water leaks aren’t limited to homes and landscaping.
-Many properties also have a swimming pool with leaks that can be subtle to the casual eye.
-Pool leaks can be caused by either defects in the pool structure itself or from any of the plumbing related to it.
-But if you find you’re using more chemicals, the water bill is going up, there are cracks in the pool deck, and/or unexplained water outside the pool, there may be a leak.
+Many properties have a swimming pool with leaks that are unnoticeable to the naked eye.
+Pool leaks are caused by either defect in the pool structure itself or from any necessary pool plumbing.
+If you find you’re using more chemicals, the water bill is going up, there are cracks in the pool deck, and/or unexplained water outside the pool, it’s time to investigate for a water leak.